 What’s Growing: Week 11, 2021 I just had a fantastic weekend!
 It actually felt - almost - like a non-covid weekend.
 We had an outdoor birthday to attend for our daughter, and an outdoor gathering with my family for some mutual birthdays.
 And for parts of Saturday and almost the entire day Sunday I spent...
 Continue Reading →

 Never buy Lady Bugs!!
 Seriously.
-For those of us who know ‘bugs’, and know biological pest control, there is one great reason for commercially available and lab-produced ladybugs: They are the “gateway bug.”
-An insect that people regularly see, generally like, and view as the poster-icon for beneficial insects.
-If shopping for “ladybugs” and even...
+For those of us who know ‘bugs’, and know biological pest control, there is only one reason for commercially available, lab-produced ladybugs: They are the “gateway bug;” An insect that people regularly see, generally like, and view as the poster-icon for beneficial insects.
+If shopping for “ladybugs” and even applying...
 Continue Reading →

 Fruit Tree Pest Control Pests in trees usually come and go.
 Seldom will a tree die from regular pest pressure.
 When they do, there is a reason: An introduced pest with no natural enemies, or a stressed tree suffering from something else.
 In fact, when someone has shown me a tree dying of a normal...
 Continue Reading →

-Brown Lacewing is one of the lesser-known but highly-efficacious natural predators.
+Brown Lacewing, Micromus variegatus, is one of the lesser-known but highly-efficacious natural predators.
 Unlike its cousin - the green lacewing, whose larva are the only predators - Brown Lacewings are predatory at all life stages.
 In fact, the adults are likely the most voracious life stage.
-An introduction of brown lacewing into your crop or garden...
+An introduction of brown lacewing into your crop...
 Continue Reading →